abstracta/jmeter-dotnet-dsl/docs/guide/request-generation/loops/forloop-controller.md

 #### Iterating a fixed number of times

-In simple scenarios where you just want to execute a fixed number of times, within a thread group iteration, a given part of the test plan, you can just use `forLoopController` (which uses [JMeter Loop Controller component](https://jmeter.apache.org/usermanual/component_reference.html#Loop_Controller)) as in the following example:
+In simple scenarios where you just want to execute a fixed number of times, within a thread group iteration, a given part of the test plan, you can just use `ForLoopController` (which uses [JMeter Loop Controller component](https://jmeter.apache.org/usermanual/component_reference.html#Loop_Controller)) as in the following example:

 ```cs
 using static Abstracta.JmeterDsl.JmeterDsl;